esh6597/paper-drip-full/README.md

 or comments (even scathing criticism), feel free to contact me via Github!

 ### Currently working on:
-MongoDB schemas to set examples for front end code to work with.
+Client: importing Paper Drip 0.1.0's code and updating it with new features (see below).
-Importing and updating Paper Drip 0.1.0's client code for this version.
+API: updating routes to match front end

 # About